lipaocbraz/lipaocbraz/README.md

 ---

-- 🎓 Estudante de Ciência da Computação
+- 🎓 Computer Science Student
-- 💡 Curioso por natureza
+- 💡 Curious by nature
-- 💻 Apaixonado por tecnologia, programação e aprendizado contínuo
+- 💻 Passionate about technology, programming, and continuous learning
-- 📚 Estudando Python, JavaScript e C
+- 📚 Studying Python, JavaScript, and C
-- 🚀 Buscando sempre novos desafios para evoluir como desenvolvedor
+- 🚀 Always looking for new challenges to grow as a developer

 ---